microsoft/FluidFramework/experimental/framework/react/README.md

 Essentially, this allows that portion of the root state to be manipulated through different levels of a React app, giving apps the ability to have multiple different views manipulate the same data not only throughout the app but through all renders of the app on different clients

+## Trademark

+This project may contain Microsoft trademarks or logos for Microsoft projects, products, or services.
+Use of these trademarks or logos must follow Microsoft's [Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.